Koba (Planet of the Apes): Dawn of the Planet of the Apes (2014)

 Caesar and Koba face off at the top of the high-rise of the sanctuary.
 Koba taunts that the apes follow him now, and that he will win the war against the humans.
-Caesar claims that Koba was like a brother to him, while Koba retorts that Caesar is a brother to the humans, and that Koba will free apes from tyranny.
+Caesar claims that Koba was like a brother to him, while Koba argues that Caesar is a brother to the humans, and that Koba will free apes from tyranny.
 Caesar retorts that Koba engaged this war due to selfish reasoning, and that he belongs in a cage.
 After an explosion, Koba steals a machine gun and attempts to kill Caesar with it, killing another ape and also injuring Maurice in the process.
 Caesar furiously launches himself at Koba and the two apes tumble down a platform, leaving Koba dangling off the edge.
-Koba hypocritically pleads for his life, reciting Caesar's rule of "Ape not kill ape", thus disregarding the fact that he killed some apes himself.
-Caesar begins to pull Koba up before disowning him as an ape by saying "You are not ape!", and drops a horrified Koba to his death.
+Koba hypocritically pleads for his life and recites Caesar's rule of "Ape not kill ape", despite having killed apes himself.
+Caesar begins to pull Koba up, but denounces him as "not ape." before dropping a horrified Koba to his death.

 War for the Planet of the Apes (2017)

 By the beginning of War, Koba's actions have sparked a fully fledged war between the apes and the human survivors – the latter of whom are being led by a ruthless militant colonel, named J. Wesley McCullough.
-At some point, Koba appears in a couple of flashbacks only as a hallucination to Caesar after the latter accidentally kills Winter; who had joined forces with McCullough out of fear.
-Koba's apparition reminds Caesar of his rule not to kill apes, which he had just inadvertently broken.
+At some point, Koba appears as a hallucination to Caesar after the latter accidentally kills Winter, who had joined forces with McCullough out of fear.
+Koba's apparition tells Caesar "ape not kill ape", and Caesar learns that he had just broken that rule.
 Maurice compares Caesar to Koba at one point, citing his lust for revenge.
 Koba appears to Caesar again while he is being tortured, mocking Caesar and claiming that he cannot save the apes, and he should succumb to his injuries and join him in death.
-However, despite this, Caesar succeeds in freeing the apes from human captivity and later goes on to confront McCullough with the opportunity to execute him - after asserting that he is becoming like Koba.
+Eventually, however, Caesar succeeds in freeing the apes from human captivity and is later faced with the option of killing a defeated McCullough.
+Reluctant, Caesar leaves the path of Koba and spares McCullough, who takes his own life.

-But in the end, Caesar renounces this by sparing his enemy; he instead watches McCullough commit suicide.
-However, while escaping with the apes and eliminating the pursuing humans, Caesar is mortally wounded and he later dies at the end of the movie.
-However, despite Caesar's death, he has succeeded in saving the ape colony and whatever left of Koba's cause was over at last.